belayb/BOP2FE/README.md

-This R-package implements a flexible Bayesian optimal phase II design with futility and efficacy stopping boundaries for single-arm clinical trials, named the BOP2-FE design, proposed by Xu et al (under review).
+This R-package implements a flexible Bayesian optimal phase II design with futility and efficacy stopping boundaries for single-arm clinical trials, named the BOP2-FE design, proposed by Xu et al. (2025).
 The proposed BOP2-FE design allows for early stopping of efficacy when the observed antitumor effect is sufficiently higher than the null hypothesis value in the interim looks and retains the benefits of the original BOP2 design, such as explicitly controlling the type I error rate while maximizing power, accommodating different types of endpoint,